migtools/mig-operator/README.md

   [...]
 ```
 3. Get a quay.io [auth token](https://github.com/operator-framework/operator-courier#authentication)
-4. Using operator-courier, push the packaged CSV to your quay user account
+4. Using operator-courier, push the packaged CSV to your quay.io org.
 ```
-# Before doing this, delete any currently existing quay.io repo sharing the name you're pushing to.
+# Before doing this, ensure the quay.io org you're pushing to doesn't have any existing 'repo' or 'app' by the same name.
-# Also, visit https://quay.io/application/ and check to see if the app you're trying to push already exists.
-Delete it if it does, otherwise the operator-courier push will fail.
+# Visit https://quay.io/application/ and check to see if the 'app' you're trying to push already exists, removing the existing app if one is found.

-operator-courier --verbose push ./deploy/olm-catalog/mig-operator/0.0.1/ your-quay-username mig-operator 0.0.1 "$AUTH_TOKEN"
+operator-courier --verbose push ./deploy/olm-catalog/mig-operator/0.0.1/ your-quay-org mig-operator 0.0.1 "$AUTH_TOKEN"

-# After a successful push, visit https://quay.io/application/your-quay-username/mig-operator?tab=settings and set the app to public
+# After a successful push, visit https://quay.io/application/your-quay-org/mig-operator?tab=settings and set the app to public
 ```

 5. On an OpenShift 4 cluster, create the mig-operator OperatorSource.
 After some time has passed, you should see the Migration Controller appear within OperatorHub in the OCP 4 Web UI, where you'll be able to create a subscription to it.